senseiphoneX/iota-starter-carsharing/README.md

 You also need to add and configure Mobile Client Access for custom authentication on the IoT for Automotive Starter Experience Carsharing app server.
 For more information, see [IoT for Automotive Starter app]( https://github.com/ibm-watson-iot/iota-starter-server).

 ## Reporting defects
-To report a bug in the Carsharing app, go to the  [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing/issues) section.
+To report a defect in the Carsharing app, go to the  [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing/issues) section.

 ## Privacy notice
 The IoT for Automotive Starter Experience Carsharing app on IBM Bluemix stores all of the driving history that is obtained while you use the mobile app.